Responsible Recreation Across Arizona

 USDA Forest Service:

-Phased re-openings continue through June based on risk assessments and available resources.
+Phased re-openings continue based on risk assessments and available resources.
 The vast majority of the National Forests acres remain open for dispersed camping and use.
 Changes occur weekly across the region, generally taking effect each Friday.
 A campfire ban remains in effect and a recreational shooting closure remains in effect on the Prescott, Tonto and Coronado National Forests in Arizona.
 Public lands can help individuals and communities stay healthy and resilient, which is why many areas are open for dispersed recreation activities such as hiking, biking, stargazing and dispersed camping.
 In addition to the Before, During and After tips above, please check the Interactive Visitor Map to find a recreation area near you.

 National Park Service: